sparkswap/broker/README.md

 ### Dev Setup

-In order for the Kinesis CLI and Kinesis Daemon to be fully functional, the following
+In order for the Kinesis CLI and Kinesis Daemon to be fully functional, the following containers must be running:

 - BTCD - Headless daemon to interact with blockchain (no wallet is included)
 - LND - Lightning Network Daemon + Wallet
-- KLCI
-- KND
+- KLCI - CLI for Kinesis Daemon (this is in its own container OR can be used directly from `./bin/klci` from inside the kbd container)
+- KBD - Kinesis Broker Daemon

+Order of operations for a broker request:
+KCLI -> KBD -> LND -> KBD -> RELAYER -> KBD -> LND/CLI/Stream

+1. A broker will make a request from the CLI
+2. the CLI will post a grpc request to the daemon
+3. Daemon will connect to LND and create a channel to the relayer
+4. Daemon will send off the request to the relayer
+5. Relayer will send a response back to KBD
+6. Daemon will respond by either making operations to LND, output back to CLI or opening a client/server stream

+### Authentication between Client and Daemon

+None

+### Authentication between Daemon and Relayer

+None

+### Authentication between Daemon and LND

+Macaroons and SSL

 ### What happens when I make an order?